SModelS/smodels/docs/manual/source/SMSDefinitions.rst

    :width: 20%
    :align: center

-   Example of a graph representation of a Simplified Model topology.
+   Graph representation of an SMS.

 Each node (circle) represents a particle and the edges (connecting arrows) represents the particle decays.
 The first node ('PV') represents the primary vertex and its "daughters" are the BSM states produced in the hard scattering process.
 Note that the decays of SM states are not specified within the SMS, since these are assumed to be given by the SM values.